michael-lazar/flask-gopher/README.md

 *What is flask-gopher?*

 Flask-Gopher is an extension for [Flask](http://flask.pocoo.org/) that adds support for the gopher protocol by injecting a thin *Gopher -> HTTP* compatability layer into the request handler.
-This means that you can write your gopher server with all of the niceties that a modern web framework provides, including url routing, the jinja2 templating engine, a debugger, community extensions, and more!
+It enables you to create gopher servers with all of niceties of a modern web framework, including url routing, the jinja2 templating engine, a debugger, community extensions, and more!

 *Who is this for?*